gov-cy/staging-govcy-design-system-docs/src/patterns/confirm_phone_number.md

 <p>If you have not received the security code after a few minutes, check the phone number above is correct.</p>
 <p>You can <a href="#">enter the phone number again or try a different phone number</a>.</p>
 ```
 ### Expiry conditions and policy
 The SMS confirmation code should expire after 15 minutes or when a new confirmation SMS is sent for the same cause.

-This prevents the user becoming stuck if they did not receive an SMS, you should allow them to go back to the mobile phone entry page, change the phone number entered and send a new confirmation SMS.
+To prevent the user being stuck if they did not receive an SMS, you should allow them to go back to the mobile phone entry page, change the phone number entered and send a new confirmation SMS.
 You should also allow the user to re-sent a confirmation SMS even if they did not change the phone number.
 Note that if the user changes the phone number you should not store the number unless it is confirmed.

 In order to prevent abuse:

 - allow the users to send a confirmation SMS at most 5 times per session
 - allow the users to have 3 attempts for each confirmation code that is sent.